Alexis Fariña

-Alexis Adrián Fariña Romero (born 17 December 2004) is a Paraguayan professional footballer who plays as an attacking midfielder or wide midfielder for Major League Soccer club Minnesota United, on loan from Club Cerro Porteño in the Paraguayan Primera División.
+Alexis Adrián Fariña Romero (born 17 December 2004) is a Paraguayan professional footballer who plays as an attacking midfielder or wide midfielder for Paraguayan Primera División club 2 de Mayo, on loan from Club Cerro Porteño in the Paraguayan Primera División.

 Career

 Alexis Fariña began his football development at Club Deportivo Capiatá, playing in the U-16 category in 2019.
 He later joined the youth system of Club Cerro Porteño, where he progressed through the U-18 and U-20 levels.

 In 2023, after impressing in the U-20 team, Fariña was promoted to Cerro Porteño's senior squad.
 His professional debut in the Paraguayan Primera División took place on March 13, 2023, in a match against Sportivo Luqueño, where he came on as a substitute and made an impact with his performance.
 During the game, he executed a remarkable backheel assist that contributed to his team's 3–2 victory.

-Since his debut, Fariña has continued to earn playing time with Cerro Porteño's first team, solidifying himself as a promising talent for the club.
+Fariña has continued to earn playing time with Cerro Porteño's first team, solidifying himself as a promising talent for the club.

 On 22 August 2025, Fariña joined Major League Soccer side Minnesota United on a one-year loan.